cmmonosmith/mcfatfat-tiles-89/README.md

 # Thanks

 Thanks to the TICT for their [ExtGraph library](https://github.com/debrouxl/ExtGraph).
-I have included modified versions of a small portion of the library. http://tict.ticalc.org
+I have included modified versions of a few functions from the library, in addition to the core library. http://tict.ticalc.org